-EU leaders agree small steps to buttress euro currency
+EU leaders agree small steps to buttress euro

 Macron has pushed for a large eurozone budget that could support member states that run into economic trouble.
 That would help close a key vulnerability of euro monetary union, which has one currency but 19 different governments.
 The euro bloc's weaknesses in adjusting to trouble were exposed during a financial and economic crisis that threatened to break up the currency union in 2010-2012.

-The leaders said in a statement Friday that the eurozone fund would be part of the overall EU budget, suggesting it is likely to be smaller than Macron's proposal.
+The leaders statement Friday after a summit in Brussels said that the eurozone fund would be part of the overall EU budget, suggesting it is likely to be smaller than Macron's proposal.
 He has called for several percentage points of gross domestic output but the entire EU budget is only about 1 percent of GDP.
 The leaders' statement also defines the budget's purpose as helping making economies more competitive and similar in the way they function and omits mention of stabilizing countries in recession — a key lack for the euro.

+Proposals for a central budget have been resisted by Germany, which has been running budget surpluses, and other northern European countries concerned that they will be put on the hook for the troubles of less fiscally disciplined countries.

+At a post-summit briefing, German Chancellor Angela Merkel called the budget "a good contribution" and said that "we have agreed on significant parts of what Emmanuel Macron proposed...
+And the French president was certainly very satisfied with that, and so am I."

+French officials said the fund was a starting point and the amount could grow gradually.
+"If you start by saying I want a trillion-euro budget that does everything, when people are already against the whole idea, then you'll never get anywhere," said a French official on customary condition of anonymity.

 The leaders also approved giving additional financial firepower to the EU's fund that would help wind up or restructure failed banks.
-The proposal would allow the fund to borrow from the eurozone's crisis bailout fund to ensure it has enough money to handle major trouble in the banking sector.
-The statement added that implementation would be based on progress cleaning up the finances of shaky banks.
+That would depend, however, on shaky banks cleaning up their finances.

 There was no mention in the statement of progress toward EU-wide deposit insurance, which aims to strengthen the banking system by reassuring depositors their money is safe even if national backstops fall short.
 The proposal has been resisted by Germany, which has pushed to first ensure that banks purge their finances of hidden losses from bad loans.